 It’s not as painful as it’s made out to be

 A good thing about wisdom teeth removal is that it’s far from the painful experience it’s made out to be on social media.
-While there is some discomfort after the surgery, Dr. Param Gill can prescribe pain meds to help handle that.
+While there is some discomfort after the surgery, Dr. Parampal can prescribe pain meds to help handle that.
 As long as you take the medications and follow our dentist’s directions for post-op care, you can have a positive experience.